 The critical phase has begun with the parliamentary procedure.
 The members of parliament now also decide how attractive Germany is as a business location in an international comparison.
 We are convinced that there will still be a lot of movement in the coming weeks – things must move in order to get the planned acceleration of offshore expansion off the ground.

 The Federal Association of Wind Farm Operators Offshore eV (BWO)

 is the federal association of all companies that plan, build and operate wind farms in Germany.
-We are thus bundling the strength and know-how for a successful energy transition in Germany and Europe.
-The BWO was founded at the beginning of 2015 as the Offshore Wind Working Group (AGOW) and now has 18 members.
-At the end of 2018, our members in Germany had 1.305 systems with an installed capacity of around 6.382 MW on the grid.
-This means that all wind farms in German waters produced around 2018 terawatt hours of electricity in 18,8 with steadily falling costs.
+We are thus pooling the strength and know-how for a successful energy transition in Germany and Europe.
+The BWO was initially founded in early 2015 as the offshore wind working group (AGOW) and now has 20 members.
+At the end of 2021, our members in Germany had 1.501 systems connected to the grid with an installed capacity of around 7,8 gigawatts (GW).

 Offshore wind is a top performer in the mix of renewables

 Offshore wind is a cornerstone of energy security.
 Germany benefits from its natural conditions.
 The North Sea and the Baltic Sea are unique in their combination of the best wind conditions and low water depths.
 That is why the yield of a system there is about twice as high as on land.
 The systems generate energy around 363 days a year.
 With increasing electricity consumption and an optimal expansion of renewable energies, according to Fraunhofer IWES, offshore wind can provide around 2050 percent of the electricity demand in Germany in 30.

 Offshore wind is getting cheaper and cheaper.